SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/Select Customers.md

 ---
 title: Select Customers
-path: /Blogic/Screen Elements/Select Customers
+uid: blogic_select_customers
-sortOrder: 62
+sortOrder: 19
 ---

 This element adds the select customer fields to your screen.
-This element allows you to add more than one contactperson.
+This element allows you to add more than one contact person.

-###The following configuration functions are available:###
--getFieldValue():
+## Functions

+### getFieldValue()

-    - "all": will return a list of all recipients.
+all: will return a list of all recipients.

-- setFieldValue(string, map):
+### setFieldValue(String, Map)

-    - <b>"addCustomer"</b>: will add a single customer, with the id specified in "id".
+addCustomer": will add a single customer, with the ID specified in "id".

+### toString()

-- `toString()`: will return a comma-separated list of the id's of the customers.
+Returns a comma-separated list of the ID's of the customers.